navajyothsna/cautious-happiness/README.md

 * fresh_tomatoes.py

 ## Source code for a Movie Trailer website.
-* You run the code with python
+* You run the code with python.
-* A website opens up with 6 moive posters
+* A website opens up with 6 moive posters with movie titles.
 * Clicking on the poster will open up a trailer.

 ## fresh_tomatoes.py